keptn/keptn.github.io/content/docs/quickstart/_index.md

 ### 5. Learn how Keptn works and how it can be adapted to your use cases

-Review the documentaiton for a full reference on all Keptn cabilities and components and how they can be combined/extended to your needs:
+Review the documentation for a full reference on all Keptn capabilities and components and how they can be combined/extended to your needs:

 - [Operate Keptn](../0.8.x/operate)
 - [Manage Keptn](../0.8.x/manage)